IBM/iTestCloud/docs/coding_style.md

 ### TODOs

 #### Leave TODOs
-A TODO isn't a bad thing - it's signaling a future developer (possibly yourself) that a consideration was made, but omitted for various reasons.
+A `TODO` isn't a bad thing - it's signaling a future developer (possibly yourself) that a consideration was made, but omitted for various reasons.
 It can also serve as a useful signal when debugging.

 #### Leave no TODO unassigned
-TODOs should have owners, otherwise they are unlikely to ever be resolved.
+`TODO`s should have owners, otherwise they are unlikely to ever be resolved.

 ```Java
 // Bad.